scala/scala/README.md

 This is the home of the [Scala 2](https://www.scala-lang.org) standard library, compiler, and language spec.

+If you want to visit the Scala 3 repository, go to the [lampepfl/dotty](https://github.com/lampepfl/dotty).

 # How to contribute

 Issues and bug reports for Scala 2 are located in [scala/bug](https://github.com/scala/bug).
 That tracker is also where new contributors may find issues to work on: [good first issues](https://github.com/scala/bug/labels/good%20first%20issue), [help wanted](https://github.com/scala/bug/labels/help%20wanted).